ikanher/numpy-MNIST/documentation/testing.md

 Unit tests are build using the standard python [unittest library](https://docs.python.org/3/library/unittest.html).

+Neural network is tested by creating a two layer network and some random inputs are created.
+Then two linear layers are created and weights are copied from the two layer network.

+Forward pass is checked by combining the results of the two linear layers chained together and then compared to the results given by the NeuralNet's forward() method.
+The backward pass is tested in a similar manner.

+The optimizer is tested using integration tests.

 ### Running the tests

 Tests can be run by using the [pytest](https://docs.pytest.org/en/latest/) command.